-Best $700 Dollar Budget Gaming PC Build, Mighty Power In 2017
+Best $700 Dollar Budget Gaming PC Build in 2020, Mighty Power

 The main theme of this PC is gaming of course so we are basing things once again around the graphics card.
-A strong Intel Skylake processor heads up the pack with a solid supporting staff of additional hardware.
+A strong AMD Ryzen processor heads up the pack with a solid supporting staff of additional hardware.

 This will not be an overclocking build yet more focused on consistent overall performance and beastly video graphics.
 Later on I will include some options if you are more focused on overclocking.
 Although you will either be spending more on the CPU or keeping within the same price range you will need to tame some other components down, such as the GPU.